COVID-19 pandemic in the Bahamas

-The COVID-19 pandemic in the Bahamas is part of the COVID-19 pandemic of coronavirus disease 2019 (COVID-19).
+The COVID-19 pandemic in the Bahamas was a part of the COVID-19 pandemic of coronavirus disease 2019 (COVID-19).
 The outbreak was identified in Wuhan, Hubei, China, in December 2019, declared to be a Public Health Emergency of International Concern on 30 January 2020, and recognised as a pandemic by the World Health Organization on 11 March 2020.
 It was confirmed to have reached the Bahamas on 15 March 2020 with the announcement of the first case.

 COVID-19 is an infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The case fatality rate for COVID-19 has been much lower than for other coronavirus respiratory infections such as SARS and MERS, but the transmission has been significantly greater, with a significant total death toll.

 Timeline

 March 2020

 On March 15, Acting Minister of Health Jeffrey Lloyd announced the first confirmed case, a 61-year-old female.

 On March 20, Prime Minister Hubert Minnis announced a 9pm to 5am curfew, restrictions on private gatherings, and closure of most in-person businesses, with limited hours for food stores and farmers' markets, pharmacies, gas stations, laundromats, banks, construction, and restaurants (limited to take-out only).
 Essential workers for the government, utilities, and media were exempted, as were health care providers and suppliers.
 The airport remained open, but only essential travel was allowed on public buses.